2127 Domestic and Foreign Patent Applications as Prior Art [R-10.2019]

 When the specification is not issued in printed form but is announced in an official journal and anyone can inspect or obtain copies, it is sufficiently accessible to the public to constitute a "publication" within the meaning of 35 U.S.C.
 102(a)(1) or pre-AIA 35 U.S.C.
 102(a) and (b).
 See In re Wyer, 655 F.2d 221, 210 USPQ 790 (CCPA 1981).

-Older cases have held that laid open patent applications are not "published" and cannot constitute prior art.
+One board decision, however, has held that laid open patent applications are not "published" and cannot constitute prior art.
 Ex parte Haller, 103 USPQ 332 (Bd.
 App.
 1953).
-However, whether or not a document is "published" for the purposes of 35 U.S.C.
+Whether or not a document is "published" for the purposes of 35 U.S.C.
 102 and 35 U.S.C.
 103 depends on how accessible the document is to the public.
 As technology has made reproduction of documents easier, the accessibility of the laid open applications has increased.
 Items provided in easily reproducible form have thus become "printed publications" as the phrase is used in 35 U.S.C.
 102. In re Wyer, 655 F.2d 221, 226, 210 USPQ 790, 794 (CCPA 1981) (Laid open Australian patent application held to be a "printed publication" even though only the abstract was published because it was laid open for public inspection, microfilmed, "diazo copies" were distributed to five suboffices having suitable reproduction equipment and the diazo copies were available for sale.).
 The contents of a foreign patent application should not be relied upon as prior art until the date of publication (i.e., the insertion into the laid open application) can be confirmed by an examiner’s review of a copy of the document.
 See MPEP § 901.05.

 IV.
 PENDING U.S. APPLICATIONS